 - To independently procure insurance, the insured must qualify as an "industrial insured" by meeting the "exempt commercial purchaser" definition in the NRRA.
 Policies must be filed within 90 days of the effective date and taxes and filing fees must be paid within 30 days of the filing. - 9.
 Proposals, endorsements, and other documents which are incidental to the insurance but do not affect the premium charged are exempted from filing and countersignature.
 Brokers do not need to file zero premium endorsements but still need to file zero premium semi-annual tax statements in Illinois. - 10.
 Illinois surplus line producers must keep records of business transacted under their license for a period of 7 years from the policy effective date. - 11.
-The current stamping fee rate of 0.075% (down from 0.125%) became effective January 1, 2019 and applies to policies effective on or after January 1, 2019 and to any endorsement to those policies. - 12.
+The current stamping fee rate of 0.04% (down from 0.075%) became effective January 1, 2023 and applies to policies effective on or after January 1, 2023 and to any endorsement to those policies. - 12.
 Illinois enacted legislation in 2018 which decreased the tax rate for insurance independently procured by an industrial insured from 3.5% to 0.5% of gross premium.
-The new tax rate was made effective retroactively to January 1, 2018. - 13.
-On February 26, 2021, Illinois introduced legislation (SB1753) that would eliminate the diligent search requirement with respect to commercial insurance contracts and only in those situations where the risk was referred to the surplus lines producer by an Illinois licensed insurance producer who is not affiliated with the surplus line producer.
-In addition, the bill would allow one diligent search to be conducted on an annual basis with respect to group master policies and program business.
-If adopted, the bill will go into effect on January 1, 2021.
+The tax rate was made effective retroactively to January 1, 2018 - 13.
+Effective January 1, 2022, Illinois passed legislation (SB1753) that eliminates the diligent search requirement with respect to commercial insurance contracts and only in those situations where the risk was referred to the surplus lines producer by an Illinois licensed insurance producer who is not affiliated with the surplus line producer.
+In addition, the bill allows one diligent search to be conducted on an annual basis with respect to group master policies and program business.